Retirement in the Time of Coronavirus: 18 Tips for How to Plan Your Future Amid this Health Crisis

 Roth Conversions: Consider if you can afford a Roth conversion while your portfolio is down.
 NewRetirement PlannerPlus users can model this scenario and analyze the costs and benefits.

-Re Evaluate Work: As of this writing, an NPR/PBSA Newshour/Marist poll is reporting that 1 out of 5 Americans have lost work because of Coronavirus.
+Re Evaluate Work: Unprecedented numbers of Americans are out of work because of Coronavirus.
 If this is you, you may want to adjust your work income as part of your retirement plan.

 Refinance Debt: Keep an eye on interest rates and see if you are able to refinance into a lower rate.
 Think about your mortgage and other debt (credit cards, car loans, medical and any student loan obligations) you are carrying.
 You can model a lower interest rate in the NewRetirement Planner to see the impact on your finances.